longhairguy/testApp/README.md

                      final performance of user will be depend on this test.
 We will release performance chart every week in which highest priority will be given to this section.

+Daily Learning Section: This section will provide daily goals to learn new topics .It will contain fun tasks to complete and to
+                        learn along way.

 ## What we are Analyzing and Depicting in Graphs
 1. Time Taken To Solve Single Problem
 2. Number of Attempts he/she takes to solve a particular question